 We propose a 2×2 factorial RCT of HF patients older than 65 years with frailty (measured by the Fried index).
 At hospital discharge, patients will be randomized to a CGA intervention or to usual care.
 Enrolled males will also be randomized to receive testosterone supplementation or placebo.
 Outcomes will be death or readmission and health related QOL at one year.

 Obesity and HF

 Obesity results in adverse cardiac (e.g. endothelial dysfunction, fibrosis, pericardial fat restriction) and systemic responses (e.g. plasma volume expansion, high mechanical load, inflammation, RAAS up-regulation) that lead to HF.
 It is unclear whether weight loss in obese patients prevents HF.

-Led by PHRI’s Jorge Wong and Salim Yusuf, we aim to conduct a large RCT (N=2000) testing bariatric surgery (expected to reduce weight by 40 kg on average) versus best medical care in severely obese (BMI >35) participants with CVD (500 with HF).
+PHRI’s Jorge Wong and Salim Yusuf are leading Bariatric Surgery for Heart Failure Patients (BRAVE), a large RCT testing bariatric surgery (expected to reduce weight by 40 kg on average) versus best medical care in severely obese (BMI >35) participants with CVD (about 500 participants living with HF).
 Primary outcome will be major CV events, including HF at 5 years.
 In a subset of 200 individuals, we will test its’ impact on cardiac structure and function by echocardiography.
-A pilot study (target 80 participants) is ongoing to test safety, feasibility, changes in biomarkers, and echocardiographic parameters (e.g. left ventricle (LV) strain) 6 months post intervention.
-We have applied for external funding to conduct the full-scale RCT through centres in the HF Network and in international bariatric surgery centres.
 This trial will establish whether weight reduction in obese individuals can reduce HF development or progression.

 Improving HF care in the community